2004 Australian federal election: Leader's debate

-At the midpoint, it is too close to call
+Campaign midpoint

 By the midpoint of the campaign, after Labor had released its policies on taxation and education, polls showed that the election was still too close to call.
 The Newspoll in The Australian, showed (21 September) Labor leading with 52.5% of the two-party-preferred vote.
 The ACNielsen poll published in The Sydney Morning Herald and The Age showed the Coalition ahead on 52%.
 The Morgan poll, which has a poor recent record of predicting federal elections, showed Labor ahead with 53% on the weekend of 18–19 September.
 A Galaxy Poll in the Melbourne Herald Sun showed the Coalition ahead with 51%, but showed Labor gaining ground.

 Despite Latham's strong performance in the debate, most political commentators argued that he had not gained a clear advantage over Howard.
 They pointed to anomalies in Labor's tax policy and the controversy surrounding Labor's policy of reducing government funding to some non-government schools as issues which Howard was successfully exploiting.

 John Howard and John Anderson launched the Coalition election campaign at a joint function in Brisbane on 26 September.
 Howard's policy speech can be read at the Liberal Party website.
 Anderson's policy speech can be read at the National Party website.

 Mark Latham's policy speech was delivered, also in Brisbane, on 29 September.

-Contradictory polls in the fourth week
+Midpoint polling

 During the fourth week of the campaign contradictory polls continued to appear.
 The ACNielsen poll published in The Sydney Morning Herald and The Age on 25 September showed the Coalition ahead with 54%, which would translate into a large majority for the government.
 The Newspoll in The Australian on 28 September showed Labor ahead with 52%, which would give Labor a comfortable majority.